-The interest of this material for a resource program
+The interest of this material for a resources program

 The results of this study emphasized a great variability in the 3 groups of genotypes.
-As these groups represented only a little part of Turda-Romania available material for a resources program, one can imagine the amount of variability which could be used by breeders.
-And as expected from a large phenotypic pool of variability, the variability for per se performances revealed by local population and synthetics was enough great (LAVERGNE et al., 1991).
+As these groups represented only a small part of the material available at Turda - Romania for a resources program, one can imagine the amount of variability which could be used by breeders.
+And as expected from a large phenotypic pool of variability, the variability for per se performances revealed by local population and synthetics was large enough (Lavergne et al., 1991).